eoinkelly/rails-relationship-examples/GUIDE.md

         # Then it raises an error
         expect { gopher.destroy! }.to raise_error(ActiveRecord::RecordNotDestroyed)

+        expect(gopher.errors.full_messages).to eq(["Destroying this object would leave associated Hotel with invalid relationship"])

+        # and the original Gopher and Hotel still exist
+        expect(Hotel.count).to eq(1)
+        expect(Gopher.count).to eq(1)
+      end

+      it "Deleting a Gopher with #destroy: Fails if Gopher has a Hotel which has no other Gopher" do
+        # Given a a Hotel which has {1} Gopher
+        gopher = Gopher.create!
+        hotel = Hotel.create!(gophers: [gopher])

+        # When we attempt to destroy the Gopher it fails
+        expect(gopher.destroy).to eq(false)

+        expect(gopher.errors.full_messages).to eq(["Destroying this object would leave associated Hotel with invalid relationship"])
         # and the original Gopher and Hotel still exist
         expect(Hotel.count).to eq(1)
         expect(Gopher.count).to eq(1)